What is EES new sistem of border control

 - If your spouse lives in a Schengen country and you have a family member residence card under Directive 2004/38/EC, you are not subject to EES registration.

-- If your spouse lives in their home country (e.g., Norway), and you come from a third country without a residence permit, you will be registered in the EES system as a passenger from a third country.
+- If your spouse lives in their home country (e.g., Norway), and you come from a third country without a residence permit, you will be registered in the EES system.

 Source: European Commission – To whom does the EES not apply